Bressler History, Family Crest & Coats of Arms

 - Charles Bressler (1926-1996), American tenor

-- F. F. Bressler, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 1896
+- F. F. Bressler, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 1896

-- Estelle M. Bressler, American Democrat politician, Delegate to Democratic National Convention from New York, 1988 (alternate), 1996
+- Estelle M. Bressler, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1988 (alternate), 1996

 - C. H. Bressler, American Republican politician, Delegate to Republican National Convention from Pennsylvania, 1856